Outlander Season 7: When will next Outlander series be released? Will it be the last?

-Outlander Season 7: When will next Outlander season be released?
+Outlander Season 7: Does the next Outlander season have a release date?
 Is it the last series after Outlander Season 6?

 Outlander Season 6 has arrived, but this is what we know about Season 7.